shenblin/NOCH/README.md

 </p>

 ## NLOI, NODH and histopathological staining workflows
 Label-free multi-contrast nonlinear imaging procedure for quantitative analysis and standard histopathological procedure for experienced examination and structural annotation.
-The MP and histopathological images were trained in the self-contrastive learning network.
+The multimodal multiphoton (MP) images and stimulated Raman scattering (SRS) images were converted into and histopathological images with the contrastive learning network.
-Top: neural network as bridge connects the MP imaging and the conventional histopathology with high accuracy and speed.
+Top: neural network as bridge connects the NLOI imaging and the conventional histopathology with high accuracy and speed.
 Bottom: label-free MP image, inferred NODH image, and histopathological image of a normal ovarian tissue.

 <p align="center">